PieceMaker/recipe-design/api.md

 ## Authentication

-Initially, authentication will be accomplished via OAuth.
-It will use passport.js to accomplish this.
+Long-term, authentication will be accomplished via OAuth.
+However, beginning authentication will be handled with username and password to allow more simple development.
+Both authentication types will rely on passport.js.

 ### `/login` - `POST`

+Short-term: Will use passport local strategy.
+This will require properties `username` and `password in the body of the `POST` request.

+Long-term: Will use passport GMail strategy, and possibly a few others.

 ### `/logout` - `POST`

+TBD

 ## Search